zczczcaaa/docus/docs/content/index.md

 The best of [Nuxt]{.text-secondary} for your docs

 #description

-Built on Nuxt's best tools, Docus helps to ship fast, flexible, and SEO-optimized documentation with beautiful design out of the box.
+Ship fast, flexible, and SEO-optimized documentation with beautiful design out of the box.

+Docus brings together the best of the Nuxt ecosystem.

 #links
   :::u-button